Garden drainage problems

 Frequently Asked Questions

-How do I know if I have a drainage problem in my garden?
+How do I know if I have a drainage problem?

-Signs of poor drainage include standing water, soggy soil, and the growth of moss or algae.
+Signs of poor drainage include standing water, soggy soil, and poor plant growth.
+Pay attention to how water flows and pools in your garden.

-It's best to call a professional if the drainage problem is severe or the cause is unclear, as they can assess the situation and recommend the most effective solution.
+For complex drainage problems, it's best to consult a professional landscaper.
+They can assess the situation and recommend the most effective long-term solution.

 Connect with certified professionals in your area